Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 The main features of the Machine Learning Training API include:

-- Constructing deep neural network (DNN)
+- Constructing a deep neural network (DNN)
    - You can construct a DNN model using a model description file or by writing code through Machine Learning Training API.
 - Training with your own data
    - Machine Learning Training API also allows you to train the model with your own data as a File I/O or by defining a data generator.